-Mars One has developed a realistic plan to establish a permanent settlement on Mars.
-This plan is built upon existing technologies available from proven suppliers.
-Mars One is not an aerospace company and will not manufacture mission hardware.
-All equipment will be developed by third party suppliers and integrated in established facilities.
+Permanent settlement allows Mars One to use technology that is not substantially different from existing systems.
+The hardware specifically needed for this mission still needs to be designed, built, and tested extensively but the technology already exists.
+Mars One is not an aerospace company and will not design or manufacture mission hardware.
+All equipment will be developed by third party suppliers and integrated in their established facilities.

 The mission is comprised of the following primary hardware components.

-Mars Landing capsule: Mars One will secure the landing capsule from one of the experienced suppliers in the world, for example Lockheed Martin or SpaceX.
-The SpaceX capsule under consideration is a variant of the Dragon Capsule, tested on several occasions since 2010.
-Similar Landers will be equipped to perform different functions.
+Mars Landing Module: Mars One will secure the landing modules from one of the experienced suppliers in the world, for example Lockheed Martin.
+Similar landers will be equipped to perform different functions.

-Rovers: Two Rovers will be sent to Mars to set up the outpost before the humans arrive.
-One of them will explore the surface of Mars in search of the most suitable location for the settlement, for transport of large hardware components and then general assembly.
-It will be accompanied by the second rover, a trailer used for transporting the landing capsules.
+Rovers: Two rovers will be sent to Mars to set up the outpost before the humans arrive.
+One of them will explore the surface of Mars in search of the most suitable location for the settlement, transport of large hardware components, and the general assembly.
+Mars One’s rover supplier will determine the exact rover strategy; it is possible that instead of one large rover, multiple smaller rovers will be sent.
+For example, a main rover accompanied by a trailer system used for transporting the landing capsules.

-Mars Suit: All astronauts must wear their Marssuits when exposed to the Mars atmosphere.
-Like those used by the Apollo astronauts on the Moon, Marssuits protect astronauts from extreme temperatures, the very thin, non-breathable atmosphere, and otherwise harmful radiation.
+Mars Suit: All astronauts must wear their Mars suits when exposed to the Mars atmosphere.
+Like those used by the Apollo astronauts on the Moon, Mars suits protect astronauts from extreme temperatures and the very thin, non-breathable atmosphere.

 Communications System: The communications system will consist of two communications satellites and Earth ground stations.
 It will transmit data from Mars to Earth and back.